camunda/camunda-docs-manual/content/user-guide/dmn-engine/embed.md

 default `JUEL` and `FEEL` are available.
 The default `FEEL` implementation is only supported for input entries.

-If the JDK includes a javascript implementation like Rhino or `javascript` is available as well.
+If the JDK includes a JavaScript implementation like Rhino or Nashorn, then `javascript` is available as well.

 It is also possible to use other script languages like `groovy`, `python` or `ruby`.
 Just make sure that the corresponding libraries are available on the classpath at runtime.